ekomoku/ekom-pbl/Project 7.md

-#### Configure access to NFS for clients within the same subnet
+##### Configure access to NFS for clients within the same subnet

-#### NOTE: the subnet-CIDR in the code below is that of the web servers
+##### NOTE: the subnet-CIDR in the code below is that of the web servers, so configure the following on the NFS server